FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-LegacyProducts.md

 ## Short Answer

-Disabling products without users losing access involed three steps:
+Disabling products without users losing access involves three steps:

 1. Disable the checkmark for your legacy product in the "Products" tab within FreemiumKit.
 2. Press on "Save Changes to Remote" on the "Paywalls" tab within FreemiumKit to save the changes.